Abdillah/Abdillah/README.md

 Also, I am a Reason-able 🐫 man, cause Rust isn't for everything.
 Both are heavily influenced with functional paradigm which feels cleaner and bugless, but practical enough.

+I use the stranges set of softwares which forces me to learn a lot: NixOS ❄️ and Nushell.
+And BTW, I used Arch Linux for a long time.